Finally Enough Love: 50 Number Ones: Critical reception

 AllMusic senior editor Stephen Thomas Erlewine stated that the album "pushes Madonna's artistry to the forefront, as it shows a musician who continually engages with fashions, trends, and innovations."
 Although the 16-track edition "naturally pales in comparison to its parent set", he said that its concentration and mixes still makes it "feel fresh [and] presents a portrait of Madonna as a dance artist, not a pop star."
 Ben Cardew from Pitchfork felt that Madonna's selections for the 16-track edition "offer a curiously distorted look back at her history on the dancefloor," and pointed lesser names of remixers being "over-represented on the second half of the album."
 Sebas E. Alonso from Jenesaispop praised Mike Dean's remastering of Madonna's older songs which makes them "sound so current".
 He also declared that "few artists could publish a compilation of remixes as rich as this one..."

 Katie Bain from Billboard wrote that the album further cemented Madonna's position "as an icon, innovator and general party-starter" and it "demonstrates not only the progression of Madonna's catalog, but the sound of dance music itself."
 Bartek Chaciński from Polityka said that the album "explains well the phenomenon of the artist, who, in terms of publishing, took her first steps in the decline of disco, and later her songs accompanied the domination of house on the dance floors or the madness around EDM."
 Sassan Niasseri from Rolling Stone Germany called the album "a pretty confident statement" which demonstrates the change in the demand for variations made especially for the dance floor across four decades.
 According to Cat Woods of Shondaland, the album "highlights and enhances [Madonna's] undeniable mark on pop music" as well as "remind[ing] us that her talent for nailing the pop zeitgeist is irrefutable."
-In an overall positive review, Joey DiGuglielmo from the Washington Blade, said that the collection "(eventually) starts sounding like little more than 'Hooked on Madonna,' of the famous 'Hooked on Classics' series from the '80s, which set classical themes to dance beats.
-Of course, some of that is to be expected given the nature of the release, but as an actual experience, it's occasionally tedious".
+Joey DiGuglielmo from the Washington Blade, said that the collection "(eventually) starts sounding like little more than Hooked on Madonna, of the famous Hooked on Classics series from the '80s, which set classical themes to dance beats.
+Of course, some of that is to be expected given the nature of the release, but as an actual experience, it's occasionally tedious", concluded.

 In a mixed response, George Varga from The San Diego Union-Tribune concluded that "the result on Finally Some Love: 50 Number Ones is an uneven hodgepodge that finds Madonna doing a disservice to her fans and her legacy".
-Sean Maunier from Metro Weekly gave a generally positive review to the album calling it an "eclectic compilation in its own right", but both the scope and selection of remix tracks it presented made it feel a "little anemic", given the overwhelming volume and diversity of Madonna remixes out there.
+Sean Maunier from Metro Weekly gave a generally positive review to the album calling it an "eclectic compilation in its own right", but he felt both the scope and selection of remix tracks it presented made it feel a "little anemic", given the "overwhelming volume and diversity of Madonna remixes out there".